Bentheburrito/planetside_discord_blurber/README.md

 If you want to add a voicepack, see the README in `voicepacks/`

-If you want to add a voiceline category:
+If you want to add a voiceline category, here are the general steps (you'll need to know some Rust):

 1. fork this repo
-2. add the empty categoroy .txt file to all voicepacks.
+2. add the empty category .txt file to all voicepacks (including `TEMPLATE`).
 3. add the logic to play a random track from the category in `event.rs`, `handle_event()`.
-4. if needed, update the event names in `track.rs`, `character_subscription()`.
+4. if your category uses events we don't currently subscribe to, update the event names in `track.rs`, `character_subscription()`.
 5. open a PR to the upstream repo.
 If the CI tests pass (WIP), I'll merge and release with your new category.